Skip to content

 Sewing tools on a table.
 Scissors, thread, and a measuring tape.

-Here at YALA, we are encouraged by the increased call for transparency in business, as people want to understand and feel good about what they support with their choices.
+At YALA, we are encouraged by the growing demand for transparency in business.
+We understand that many people, like us, want to know and feel good about what they support with their purchases.

 Our Production Partnership is Strong

-Here in Southern Oregon, we employ a small staff of nine people, but what keeps things running is a decades-long partnership with our garment factory in China and the twenty-five long-time, skilled people who work there.
+Here in Southern Oregon, we employ a small staff of nine people in a warehouse that houses our inventory, shipping, and offices, where we do product design, marketing, customer service, and retail and wholesale distribution.
+But what keeps things running is a decades-long partnership with a family-run sewing factory in China and the skilled, long-time Garment Makers who work there.

 This partnership helps us achieve many of the ethical and sustainable standards we hold ourselves to, which is where our ‘Sewn where Sourced’ practice comes in.
 So, what does that mean?
 Let us break it down for you.

-After our bamboo is grown and harvested in the Shunan Bamboo Forest in China, it gets chipped, processed into pulp, spun into yarn, and made into fabric nearby.
-The material then gets dyed in a closed-loop system of a neighboring facility and made into clothing in Changshu City, China.
-The finished product ships to our warehouse in Southern Oregon, where retail and wholesale orders are processed.
+After our bamboo is grown and harvested in the Shunan Bamboo Forest in China, it is chipped, processed into pulp, spun into yarn, and made into fabric nearby.
+That material is then dyed in a closed-loop system of a neighboring facility and sewn into clothing in Changshu City, China.
+The finished products ship to our warehouse in Southern Oregon, where retail and wholesale orders get processed for US distribution.

-Even though YALA clothing and bedding gets produced overseas, the entire process occurs within a relatively small footprint.
-And because that footprint lies within a single border, there are uniform safety regulations across every step that are easy to monitor.
-We speak to our Head of Production in China Every.
-Single.
-Day.
+How is producing clothing in China beneficial?
+Even though YALA sleepwear, loungewear, and bedding are produced overseas, the entire process occurs within a relatively small footprint.
+And because that footprint lies within a single border, there are uniform wage and safety regulations across every step that are easy to monitor.
+We speak to our Head of Production in China every day.

-In contrast, it is common for US-grown fibers to get shipped to Turkey to process into yarn, then sent to India to make into fabric, and finally shipped back to the US to be sewn and sold as a domestic product.
+‘Made in the USA’ sounds enticing from an ecological footprint perspective, but this term can be deceiving.
+In reality, it is common for US-grown fibers to be shipped to Turkey to process into yarn, then sent to India to make into fabric, and finally shipped back to the US to be sewn and sold as a domestic product.
 Production steps can be spread out all over the globe in pursuit of the lowest end cost.

 This is why ‘Sewn where Sourced’ matters.
 Keeping a natural fiber’s entire manufacturing process from growth to finished product in a small radius reduces fuel and shipping materials.
-It ensures our products only cross the ocean one time.
-It provides good jobs to the people who live in the region where the natural resource comes from.
+It ensures our products only cross the ocean once.
+It provides good jobs to the people who live in the region where our bamboo comes from so we are giving back to the area from which we source our raw material.
+It also ensures that wages, benefits, and safety regulations are uniformly in place for everyone involved in the process.

 We won’t deny that producing garments overseas is a huge responsibility.
-We face skepticism that is not unfounded but is often based on the worst examples.
-We are not perfect, but we always strive to learn from our mistakes, embrace new ideas, and improve.
-Our global impact will always be a guiding factor in how we do business.
+It comes with its challenges, and we face skepticism that is not unfounded but often based on the worst examples.
+We always strive to learn from our mistakes, embrace new ideas, and improve.
+The global impact we have on the people who make our products and the environments that they live in will always be a guiding factor in how we do business.

 Leave a comment